Nuremberg: Football

 TuS Bar Kochba is a league that was founded in 1913 as a social-sport club for the Jewish community in Nürnberg.
 Established as the "Jewish Gymnastics and Sports Club Nuremberg", the league was dissolved by the Nazi party in 1939.
 It was reformed in 1966.
 The club plays in the senior A-league of the Bavarian Football Association.

+Motorsport

+The Deutsche Tourenwagen Masters make an annual stop each summer to the Norisring circuit.

 Basketball

 The Baskets Nürnberg played in the Basketball Bundesliga from 2005 to 2007.
 Since then, teams from Nuremberg have attempted to return to Germany's elite league.
 The recently founded Nürnberg Falcons BC have already established themselves as one of the main teams in Germany's second division ProA and aim to take on the heritage of the SELLBYTEL Baskets Nürnberg.
 The Falcons play their home games at the KIA Metropol Arena.

-Ice Hockey
+Ice hockey

 The Nürnberg Ice Tigers play in the country's premier league, the Deutsche Eishockey Liga.
 They've been runner-up in 1999 and 2007.
 The Ice Tigers play their home games at the Arena Nürnberger Versicherung.